boarfish55/potatofs/README.md

     is holding a lock; retryable)
   - XLOG_APP, XLOG_MISMATCH (eventual consistency)
   - XLOG_APP, XLOG_NOSLAB (Eventual consistency)
+  We should make sure only the claim operations return those, not unclaim.
+  We should also make sure unloading inodes does not trigger a claim.
+To do this we need to make sure:
+  - inode_shutdown / inode_unload do only delayed truncation
+  - inode table slabs for in-memory inodes remain local
+  - Eventually might be nice to just keep a ref to the inode table inside the oinode struct.
+Would avoid a bunch of lookups inside the inode tables, and implicitly make sure we keep it loaded as long as the open inode is loaded.
 * Make the workers and timeouts configurable in the config file
 * In low-space conditions, run flush/purge more often to free up space.
 The problem is that it also clogs up the workers.
 Maybe we need an separate